 To summarize — heat is absorbed by the refrigerant (cooling the air) in the evaporator and expelled from the refrigerant in the condenser.
 Simultaneously, the metering device and compressor help manipulate the pressure of the refrigerant to make the cycle possible.

 Keep your refrigerator & air conditioner working great with parts from Repair Clinic

 Refrigerator condenser and evaporator fan motors (and fan blades), as well as central air condensing unit fan motors and furnace circulation blower motors (and blower wheels), are all refrigeration cycle components that intrepid do-it-yourselfers can replace on their own.
 Compressors can be replaced as well, but it is strongly recommended that this only be done by experienced technicians.
 Repair Clinic.com stocks all of these genuine manufacturer parts direct from such top industry names as Whirlpool, Electrolux, GE, LG, Samsung, Bryant, Lennox, Goodman, and many more.
-To find the right part for your refrigeration appliance or HVAC system, enter the full model number of the appliance or product in the Repair Clinic website search bar.
+To find the right part for your refrigeration appliance or HVAC system like our Trane parts, enter the full model number of the appliance or product in the Repair Clinic website search bar.
 You can then use the “Part Category” and “Part Title” filters to refine the results to identify the specific component that matches your model.